Hearing

 What is Misophonia?

-Misophonia is a disorder in which certain sounds trigger emotional or physiological responses that some might perceive as unreasonable.
-Those who have Misophonia might describe it as when a sound “drives you crazy.”
-Their reactions can range from anger and annoyance to panic and the need to flee.
+Misophonia is a condition in which certain sounds trigger emotional or physiological responses that to some, may be perceived as unreasonable.
+Individuals with Misophonia may describe it as a sound that “drives them crazy.”
+Their reactions can range from anger, fight-or-flight response, annoyance, isolation, or anxiety.
+It may impact aspects of quality of life such as: relationships with family and friends, jobs, school, hobbies, and mental health.

 What are triggers?